coreemu/core/doc/usage.rst

 .. index:: Save As XML

-* *Save As XML* - invokes the Save As dialog box for selecting a new :file:`.xml` scenario file for saving the current configuration.
+* *Save As XML* - invokes the Save As dialog box for selecting a new :file:`.xml` file for saving the current configuration in the XML file.
-  This format includes a Network Plan, Motion Plan, Services Plan, and more within a `Scenario` XML tag, described in :ref:`Configuration_Files`.
+  See :ref:`Configuration_Files`.

 .. index:: Save As imn

 * *Save As imn* - invokes the Save As dialog box for selecting a new :file:`.imn` topology file for saving the current configuration.
 Files are saved in the *IMUNES network configuration* file format described in :ref:`Configuration_Files`.

 .. index:: Export Python script